2yan/reddit_abathor/README.md

 ### Fututre commands.
-Thinking of doing something that will tell you portfolio performance over time & how your portfolio would have done if you a) market hedged and b) inversed it while market hedging.
+Thinking of doing something that will tell you historical portfolio performance over time of a given portfolio,  & how your portfolio would have done if you a) market hedged and b) inversed it while market hedging.

 ....
 More commands being added over time.